amalgamaco/mobx-form/docs/design_principles.md

 The library aims to be extendable to satisfy the need for different types of fields and avoid being an obstacle; this means that if you need a particular type of field which is not yet provided, you can **define your own subclass of `Field`** for it and use it in your forms and integrate its instances however you want with your UI components.

 If there are different field classes, then what do they have in common?
-This is covered in detail in the **Reference** section, but we can briefly enumerate them:
+This is covered in detail in the [Field](reference/Field.md) section of the [Reference](reference.md), but we can briefly enumerate them:
 - A label.
 - A hint text.
 - A value.